DarekDGB/DigiByte-Adamantine-Wallet-OS/README.md

 modules/dd_minting/
 ```

+**DigiDollar is a concept originally introduced by DigiByte founder Jared Tate.**
+Adamantine implements an open-source minting engine to support and extend that vision.

 Capabilities:

 - mint DigiDollar tokens (DD)
 - update ledgers
 - validate supply rules
-- integrate with wallet engine
+- integrate with the wallet engine
-- expose clean API for clients
+- expose a clean API for clients

-DigiDollar is:
+DigiDollar in Adamantine is:

 - **non-inflationary**
 - **deterministic**
 - **fully auditable**

+Concept credit: **Jared Tate**
+Architecture and engine implementation: **@DarekDGB (MIT-licensed)**

 ---